abdullahdevrel/geoname_altname/README.md

 {'pt': 'Oslo', 'en': 'Oslo', 'ko': '오슬로', 'ru': 'Осло', 'ja': 'オスロ', 'ar': 'أوسلو', 'es': 'Oslo', 'zh': '奥斯陆', 'de': 'Oslo', 'fr': 'Oslo'}
 ```

+Aside from the ISO language code, the dataset also contains the `preferred` (preferred or official name) and `shortname` (shortname for the location) values.

+Notes / Subjective Decisions:

+> This is the beginning of a public database project.
+So, your opinion matters.
+Please open an issue to provide feedback.

+- Note that for rows where the `preferred` ISO language is `en`, we have removed them as if the `preferred` ISO language is not present, the fallback value should default to English.
+- Where multiple entries are made for the same language, we have chosen the first entry.
+There obviously a better solution for this.

 The included notebook and databases can be used with a variety of IPinfo IP databases that include location information.